 Social media for children and teenagers

-Social media is a term for the online services that people use to connect with others, share media content, and form social networks.
-Some of the most popular services include Facebook, Twitter, WhatsApp, Tumblr, Instagram, Pinterest, Skype, YouTube, Viber, and Snapchat.
+Social media is a term for the online platforms that people use to connect with others, share media content, and form social networks.
+Some of the most popular platforms include Facebook, Twitter, WhatsApp, Tumblr, Instagram, Pinterest, Skype, YouTube, Viber and Snapchat.

 Online multiplayer games, like World of Warcraft, League of Legends, Clash of Clans and The Sims are also becoming important social media spaces for young people, where they connect with other gamers and chat while playing.
 Gaming chat sites are also popular ways for children and teenagers to connect with others who share their particular gaming interests.

 Using social media means uploading and sharing content.
 This includes:

 - sharing links